 How am I alive and a palo verde lives, too?

-Her skin beckons Sun to rub into her fingers, reflecting off thickening interbranchings until massaged to sleep in her green unornamented bed, whereupon she eats him.
+Her skin beckons Sun to rub into her fingers, reflecting off thickening interbranchings until massaged to sleep in her green unornamented bed, and then she eats him.

-Naked but veiled by her own ever-dividing thorn-network, drawing down to her jointed creasing into the earth, wind-fashioned yellowed limbs limply framing her for a bracing bright November morning, she offers little beyond her reaching presence, no intrigue past intensity, unrhythmically pushing signless flesh into the plentiful space of the desert, no footsteps to watch vanish into tangle but interpenetrative roots and rock dirt holding her implacably to this place, to a life yearning but virtuous.
+Naked but veiled by her own ever-dividing thorn-network, drawing down to her jointed creasing into the earth, wind-fashioned yellowed limbs limply framing her for a bracing bright November morning, the desert-reddened palo verde needs little beyond her reaching presence, no intrigue past intensity, unrhythmically pushing signless flesh into the plentiful space of the desert, no footsteps to watch vanish into tangle but interpenetrative roots and rock dirt holding her implacably to this place, to a life yearning but virtuous.

 Do I live as the noble saguaro?